ItsAlexanderPopov/Timer/README.md

    python build_script.py
    ```
    To be able and use the application externally, wrap in a folder both icon files, config.txt and the executable.

+Branches:
+   1. The 'master' branch is responsible on general use.
+   2. The 'phasmo' branch is more suitable on phasmophobia game content.